 - E — sounds like "uh"

 - O — sounds like "oh"

 - U — sounds like "ew"

-As in Bahasa Indonesia, you say hello in Malaysia based on the time of day.
+As in Indonesia, you say hello in Malaysia based on the time of day.
 Greetings correspond with morning, afternoon, and evening, although there aren't really hard guidelines for what time to switch over.
-Generic greetings such as "hi" or "hello" aren't formal, but locals often simply use a friendly "hello" when greeting familiar people.

-All greetings in Malaysia begin with the word selamat (sounds like "suh-lah-mat") and are then followed with the appropriate phase of the day:
+All greetings in Malaysia begin with the word selamat (sounds like "suh-lah-mat") which means also means "safe."
+Selamat is then followed with the appropriate phase of the day:

 - Good Morning: Selamat pagi (sounds like "pag-ee")